ridercz/ObsControl/ObsControlFirmware/README.md

 It recognizes two types of buttons:

 1. _Standard buttons_, which simply send the keystroke to computer.
 I use them for switching scenes 1-5.
+Their state can be indicated with optional RGB LED (I use APA106, but any neopixel-style LED can be used).
 2. _Status buttons_, which toggle states and can turn on/off LEDs.
 I use the backlighted buttons for stream and record control.
 Again they send keystrokes to computer.
 The status management is done only in controller, no backwards communication occurs.

 As a keystroke I use _Ctrl+Alt+Shift+F1_ for first standard button, _Ctrl+Alt+Shift+F2_ for second etc. The status button follows.